vitessio/website/content/en/docs/19.0/reference/vreplication/movetables.md

 During `Complete` or `Cancel` operations, the tables are renamed instead of being deleted.
 Currently the new name is _&lt;table_name&gt;_old.

 We use the same renaming logic used by [`pt-online-schema-change`](https://docs.percona.com/percona-toolkit/pt-online-schema-change.html).
-Such tables are automatically skipped by vreplication if they exist on the source.
+Such tables are automatically skipped by VReplication if they exist on the source.

 </div>

-#### --reverse_replication
+#### --enable-reverse-replication
 **optional**\
 **default** true